 Water System Overview:

-Currently, the District supplies water to approximately 1,580 people though 607 residential services.
+Currently, the District supplies water to approximately 1,580 people through 620 residential services.
 The District receives drinking water through wholesale purchase from the Portland Water Bureau (PWB).
-Finished water is supplied by PWB’s Washington Park Reservoir No. 4 through a single master meter connection near the intersection of SW Riverside Drive/Highway 43 and SW Carey Lane.
+Finished water is typically supplied by PWB’s Washington Park Reservoir No. 4 through a single master meter connection near the intersection of SW Riverside Drive/Highway 43 and SW Carey Lane.

 The District’s existing water distribution system consists of one pump station, two 500,000 gallon storage tanks, distribution mains, pressure reducing facilities and associated appurtenances such as control valves, isolation valves, meters, and fire hydrants.
 The pump station supplies water from the PWB connection to both storage tanks and the distribution system.